Longer days… brighter evenings… sunshine on our backs… daffodils, primroses...that’s right, spring has well and truly sprung.

-Perhaps you’re lucky enough to be seeing one of these tournaments in action on the fairways first-hand?
-Or maybe as the golf season gets into swing you’ll be inspired to get on the greens closer to home to play a few holes?
-Either way, if you want to spend less time swatting (mosquitoes, midges and other pesky biters) and more time swinging a golf club, then this handy guide on mosquito repellent for golfers is for you.
+Whatever the location, the climate offers a host of conditions ideal for a variety of bugs and biters on the fairways.
+Whether you’re lucky enough to be seeing one of these tournaments in action first-hand or heading onto the greens closer to home, spend less time swatting (mosquitoes, midges and other pesky biters) and more time swinging a golf club, with this handy guide to bite prevention for golfers.

 A travel friendly Mosi-guard will protect you on the golf course